Alabama Air National Guard: Alabama Air National Guard

 In 2007, the Alabama legislature requested the National Guard Bureau to allow the Alabama Air National Guard 160th Fighter Squadron to be re-designated as the 100th Fighter Squadron so the state could honor the legacy of the World War II Tuskegee Airmen.
 This was obtained from the Air Force and on 12 September 2009, the 100th Flying Training Squadron was inactivated.
 The designation was transferred to the National Guard Bureau by the Air Force and it was allotted to the Alabama ANG.
 As a result, the 160th Fighter Squadron was inactivated, and the new 100th Fighter Squadron assumed its personnel, equipment and aircraft.

 Today, the 117th Air Refueling Wing (117 ARW) provides aerial refueling support to Air Force, Navy and Marine Corps and allied nation aircraft.
 The 187th Fighter Wing (187 FW) operated the F-16 Fighting Falcon and deploys around the world as part of Air Expeditionary Forces.
+On April 21, 2023, the 187th Fighter Wing retired its inventory of F-16s after 35 years of service.
+Preparations began to take delivery of new production F-35A Lightning II aircraft, with initial delivery scheduled for December 2023.

 After the 11 September 2001 terrorist attacks on the United States, elements of every Air National Guard unit in Alabama has been activated in support of the Global War on Terrorism.
 Flight crews, aircraft maintenance personnel, communications technicians, air controllers and air security personnel were engaged in Operation Noble Eagle air defense overflights of major United States cities.
 Also, Alabama ANG units have been deployed overseas as part of Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom in Iraq as well as other locations as directed.